tommyers-dev/rlean-core/README.md

       // handle error
     }
     if (value) {
       // Do something with the value.
-Note that storage is handled for you and the value should be accessed using the getGlobalState hook if possible.
+Note that storage is handled for you and the value should be accessed using the RLeanState selector if possible
     }
   }
 );